Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 741 ferry routes in 68 countries.

 As there is only a single connection from Ireland to Portugal via Spain, you won't be surprised that the boats fill up quite fast, especially during peak season the packing decks are sold out fast.
 Book far in advance and avoid high costs.

-Your best option: Ireland to Spain – Rosslare – Bilbao
+Ireland to Spain – Rosslare to either Santander or Bilbao

-The ferry from Ireland to Spain is also a good connection for travelers to the South of France.
+The ferry from Ireland to Spain is also a good connection for tourists to the South of France.

 Ireland ⇔ Portugal via Spain